stewarthu/llm-notes/README.md

     * Flan-T5/PaLM: [Scaling Instruction-Finetuned Language Models](https://arxiv.org/pdf/2210.11416.pdf)
     * FLAN:  [Finetuned Language Models are Zero-Shot Learners](https://openreview.net/forum?id=gEZrGCozdqR)

-- The birth of ChatGPT
+- The birth of ChatGPT: the cambrian explosion started from here: Nov 2022

-- The race to catch up with GPT4 in the open source community
+- The race to catch up with ChartGPT in the open source community
    * LLaMA: [LLaMA: Open and Efficient Foundation Language Models](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/)

 ## Prerequisites

 The field is moving so fast you absolutely need a hacker's mentality

-- Numpy and Pandas
+- Python/Numpy/Pandas: basic skills needed to code up something quickly.
+Fortunately with tools like copilot/ChatGPT/Replit, it's quite easy to get up to speed quickly in this department, especially you are a programmer.
+For instance I came from a C++/R/Haskell background, and made a switch from R to Python quite smoothly.

-- Python and Torch
+- Torch: Most transformer models are in torch.
+Invest some time to get you comfortable with both the tensor library and building blocks for neural networks.

-- Git and github
+- Git and github: You will clone a tons of repos to experiment, so invest some time in building your own commands to quickly get things done.

-- Huggingface ecosystem
+- Huggingface ecosystem: this is a must now.
+Not just the `transformers` library itself, but also `peft`, `accelerate`, etc.

-- Linux, bash, and command line tools
+- Linux, bash, and command line tools: Get a mac and get comfortable with command lines tools.
+Trust me it is worth your time.

 ## Fundamentals